-The Pulmonary and Critical Care Fellowship program at Wake Forest School of Medicine is accredited by the ACGME.
-This year we welcome five new trainees, for a total of 13 in the program.
-Major characteristics of our program include collegiality among fellows and faculty and an intentional focus on each trainee's career.
+The Pulmonary and Critical Care Fellowship program at Wake Forest University School of Medicine is ACGME-accredited and recruits five fellows each year for a total of 15 in the program.
+Major characteristics of our program include collegiality among fellows and faculty and an intentional focus on each trainee's career development.
 We provide excellent clinical and research experiences and individualize training to support the unique development goals of each fellow.
 Our graduates are community pulmonary and critical care medicine physicians, academic clinicians, physician-scientists, and thought-leaders at the local, national, and international levels.

-Dr. Matthew Miles is an Associate Professor of Medicine in Pulmonary and Critical Care and has been program director since 2016.
-A clinician-educator, he holds a Master’s in Education and Curriculum Development from the University of Cincinnati and co-directs the pulmonary block for preclinical medical students at Wake Forest School of Medicine.
-Dr. Miles currently serves on the Education committee for the American College of Chest Physicians, an international professional society of over 19,000 members in 100+ countries.
-He is also a member of the Education and Clinical Practice editorial board for the journal CHEST.
-Dr. Miles’s scholarly interests include implementation and effectiveness of educational curricula, clinical quality improvement through education, and creating resources for educators in pulmonary and critical care medicine.
-His clinical interests are in general pulmonary and critical care medicine, advanced diagnostic bronchoscopy, and interstitial lung disease.
-Dr. Miles is the 2021 recipient of the prestigious CHEST Early Career Clinician Educator award.
-He has also been recognized as a Distinguished CHEST Educator for the years 2018, 2019 and 2020.
-At Wake Forest, Dr. Miles received the inaugural Edward F. Haponik Fellows’ teaching award and has been chosen several times as a Master Teacher by the Wake Forest Internal Medicine residents.
+Dr. Matthew C. Miles is an Associate Professor of Medicine in Pulmonary and Critical Care and has been fellowship program director since 2016.
+A clinician-educator, he holds a Master’s in Education and Curriculum Development from the University of Cincinnati and co-directs the pulmonary block for preclinical medical students at Wake Forest University School of Medicine.
+Dr. Miles currently serves on the Education committee for the American College of Chest Physicians (CHEST) and is immediate past-chair of the CHEST Training and Transitions Committee.
+He is also the inaugural Editor-in-Chief of the journal CHEST Pulmonary.
+Dr. Miles’s scholarly interests include implementation and effectiveness of educational curricula, clinical quality improvement through education, and creating resources for education in pulmonary and critical care medicine.
+His clinical interests are in general pulmonary and critical care medicine, advanced diagnostic bronchoscopy, and rare and interstitial lung disease.
+Dr. Miles is the 2021 recipient of the prestigious CHEST Early Career Clinician Educator award and has been recognized as a Distinguished CHEST Educator each year from 2018 through 2022.
+At Wake Forest, Dr. Miles received the first Edward F. Haponik Fellows’ teaching award and has been chosen several times as a Master Teacher by the Wake Forest Internal Medicine residents.
 He is currently chair of the Wake Forest University School of Medicine Brooks Scholarship in Academic Medicine selection committee.

 Associate Program Director

 Mrs. Shannon Shields has been program coordinator since 2009.
 In this role she supports every aspect of the fellowship, including rotation scheduling, evaluation delivery, conferences, meetings, resources, travel, and the list goes on!
 She became a licensed Cosmetologist in 1989 and continued that career for 16 years.
 She became a Notary Public 2001, and still serves in that role.
 She holds an associate degree in Business and joined Wake Forest in 2003.
 Currently, she is a Registration Coordinator for WakeOne Training classes and became the administrative support for the Enterprise Pulmonary Education Sub-Council Committee in January 2022.
 She also serves as the Activity Administrator for our Continued Medical Education conferences and plans to pursue her bachelor’s degree in Business Administration beginning in August 2022.
 She enjoys traveling and spending time with family.
 Her favorite thing about being the program coordinator is working with the fellows.
-She sometimes looks at herself as being the “Mother” of our fellows, which is there to guide, and protect within the program.
-Mrs. Shields also enjoys being able to collaborate with the other leadership, in order to ensure that we continue to provide the very best opportunities possible for the fellows.
+She sometimes looks at herself as being the “Mother” of our fellows.
+Mrs. Shields also enjoys collaborating with other leaders, to ensure that we continue to provide the very best opportunities possible for the fellows.